aarroz/AV1-Test-Scripts/README.md

 These scripts download a specific video file and transcode them through ffmpeg into 4 codecs.
 AV1, VP9, H.264 and H.265.

+How to use: Download a script and put it in a directory.
+Execute it with bash. ``chmod +x`` the script if it lacks execution permissions.
+This will download a video file into the directory and create 4 additional files.

 ### Current Scripts:
 #### CodecTestSuite_SVT-AV1_NetflixSource
 - Source Video from Netflix's Open Content.
 (4K, 4:2:2, YUV12)